google/peripheral-customization-pwa/docs/services.md

 ## Manager Service

 The manager service is the connection between the UI and the device manager.
-The components use the manager service to do the all of the device relevant operations such as setting the DPI and LED values.
+The components use the manager service to do the all of the device relevant operations such as setting the CPI and LED values.

 Methods: